rosevoul/movie-recommender/README.md

 > Non personalized approaches

-- [x] Popularity-based: recommends the top 10 most popular movies to each user
+- [x] Popularity-based: recommend the top 10 most popular movies to each user
-- [x] Average ranking: recommends the top 10 both top ranked and most popular movies to each user
+- [x] Average ranking: recommend the top 10 both top ranked and most popular movies to each user
-- [x] Pair-wise: recommends the top 10 most popular movies to each user by taking into account the proximity (permutations) to the last movie the user watched
+- [x] Pair-wise: recommend the top 10 most popular movies to each user by taking into account the proximity (permutations) to the last movie the user watched

 > Personalized approaches